 Remember ?
 You know, he used to live in but moved to the to get murdered.
 Well, he's only in the area doing some filming and his son's just gone flying past on a bike trying to catch a cameraman in a van.

-This is only known 6 months later, flicking through the channels on TV after tea and agreeing...
+This is only known six months later, flicking through the channels on TV after tea and agreeing...
 'Thought he looked vaguely familiar?'

 Larry and Lamb junior are having a race, you see, Larry on the steamer and junior in the saddle and little Larry's in a rush to pedal to Trossachs Pier.
 Of course it was watched to the end but they've only gone and cut these Guffers from the edit!

-That means a grudge is being beared and the beans are being spilt that the sequence didn't happen as seen.
+That means we're now bearing a grudge with on a par with Dunwich Heath and the beans are being spilt that the sequence didn't happen as seen.